jcorporation/myMPD/docs/references/api/notifications.md

 title: Websocket Notifications
 ---

 myMPD uses the idle protocol from mpd to detect state changes.
-These status changes are broadcasted to all open websocket connections, respecting the partition specificity.
+These status changes and myMPD changes are broadcasted to all open websocket connections, respecting the partition specificity.

 **Websocket endpoint:** `/ws/<partition>`